-"The Wedding Bride" from How I Met Your Mother is an over-the-top version of these combined with a healthy dose of Her Code Name Was Mary Sue that casted Ted and Stella's relationship as the good girl in love with an evil man and her leaving him at the altar from out of the blue as the happy ending.
+- "The Wedding Bride" from How I Met Your Mother is an over-the-top version of these combined with a healthy dose of Her Code Name Was Mary Sue that cast Ted and Stella's relationship as the good girl in love with an evil man and her leaving him at the altar from out of the blue as the happy ending.
 That is not how it happened in the show proper.

-Parodied by Almost Live! here, though it was making fun of NBC's awful "Made for TV movies" that followed a similar format.
+- Parodied by Almost Live! here, though it was making fun of NBC's awful "Made for TV movies" that followed a similar format.
 In this one, the "victim" is an alien abductee who behaves insanely after her return.

-Hot In Cleveland has Victoria Chase, a largely washed-up soap actress who also starred in number of Lifetime Original Movies, all of which have overly exaggerated titles, such as "Lady Storm Chaser", "Concrete Pillow", "The Princess and the Plumber" and "Soccer Mom Ninja."
+- Hot In Cleveland has Victoria Chase, a largely washed-up soap actress who also starred in number of Lifetime Original Movies, all of which have overly exaggerated titles, such as "Lady Storm Chaser", "Concrete Pillow", "The Princess and the Plumber" and "Soccer Mom Ninja."

-Chainsawsuit has She Cried Veto: The Susan Miller Story (starts here), in which Susan Miller is assaulted by the President of the United States.
+- Chainsawsuit has She Cried Veto: The Susan Miller Story (starts here), in which Susan Miller is assaulted by the President of the United States.
 Money quote:

 The President: My new bill will make rape the new legal currency of America.

-In The Adventures of Dr. McNinja after the ghost wizard takes over Dark Smoke Puncher he suggests that his mother might get a Lifetime movie out of their fight, entitled A Woman's Choice.
+- In The Adventures of Dr. McNinja after the ghost wizard takes over Dark Smoke Puncher he suggests that his mother might get a Lifetime movie out of their fight, entitled A Woman's Choice.
 A Mother's Nightmare.
 The alt-text goes on to say:

 I think that's how I want to see the first Dr. McNinja movie made.
 With the budget and style of a movie on Lifetime.
 What's that?
 Why yes, I will throw away life's opportunities for the sake of a joke.